 - Books and microfilm are eligible for ILL.
-The following formats will not be eligible for ILL: audiovisual materials, book club sets, mass market paperbacks, and textbooks.
+The following formats are not eligible for ILL: audiovisual materials, book club sets, mass market paperbacks, and textbooks.

-- A customer may have a maximum of 2 ILL requests at a time.
+- A customer may have 2 ILL requests at a time.

 - ILL searching and requesting is limited to public libraries within the province of Ontario.

-- Reciprocal Borrowing allows for customers living within the Regional Municipality of Waterloo to have free library cards at all public libraries within the Region.
-Customers are encouraged to go directly to Waterloo Public Library, Idea Exchange and Region of Waterloo Libraries for materials available at those locations.
+- Due to reciprocal borrowing agreements, free library cards can be acquired at all public libraries in the Region of Waterloo.
+Customers are encouraged to go directly to Waterloo Public Library, Idea Exchange in Cambridge, and Region of Waterloo Libraries for materials available at those locations.

-- KPL will not pass on any charges from borrowing libraries to our customers.
+- KPL will not transfer any charges from borrowing libraries to our customers.

-- When possible, if the title is available in an alternate format (e.g. e-book) the customer will be offered that option, rather than an ILL.
-Accessibility needs, and formats preferred by the customer, will be taken into consideration.
+- When possible, if the title is available in an alternate format (e.g. e-book), the customer will be offered that option instead of an interlibrary loan.
+Accessibility needs and formats preferred by the customer will be taken into consideration.